 Floating rate instruments.
-Middle-market loans are typically priced at a spread above LIBOR, with minimal interest rate duration.
+Middle-market loans are typically priced at a spread above LIBOR or another risk-free rate, with minimal interest rate duration.
 We believe floating rate instruments provide our stockholders with a level of protection against any increase in the general level of interest rates.
 In addition, LIBOR Floors offer protection in a low interest rate environment.